codex-team/editor.js/docs/tools.md

 ### Your Tool -> other Tool

-The «export» field specifies how to represent your Tool'data as a string to pass it to other tool.
+The «export» field specifies how to represent your Tool's data as a string to pass it to other tool.

 It can be a `String` or a `Function`.

-String means a key of your Tool data object that should be used as string to export.
+`String` means a key of your Tool data object that should be used as string to export.

-Function is a method that accepts your Tool data and compose a string to export from it.
+`Function` is a method that accepts your Tool data and compose a string to export from it.
 See example below:

 ```js
 class ListTool {